Bird ichnology: Footprints

-Bird egg fossils (ootaxa)
+Egg fossils (ootaxa)

 Fossil eggshells are not actually ichnofossils.
 As they preserve direct evidence of an organism's physiology, their shape, size and the structure of the eggshell give more robust clues to their origin than do footprints.
 Typically, fossil eggs can be quite unequivocally assigned to a specific group of organisms, e.g. chelonians, squamates, dinosaurs, crocodiles, pterosaurs or (modern) birds.

 Still, egg fossils rarely are identifiable even to family, let alone to species.
 Thus, they are assigned to ootaxa, which are much like ichnotaxa but form a distinct group (Veterovata) in parataxonomy.
 For the time being however, ootaxa assigned to prehistoric birds at least tentatively are listed here: